External Data

 Latency differences

 OData adds translation overhead (Salesforce-to-OData-to-native query).
-Cross-org is faster for Salesforce-to-Salesforce because it uses the native REST API with no translation layer.
+The Cross-Org adapter is faster for connecting two Salesforce orgs because it uses the native REST API with no translation layer.
 Custom adapters have the most flexibility but require Apex development and testing for each external system.

 Cross-Org Adapter

-The cross-org adapter is particularly important for CTA scenarios involving multi-org strategies:
+The cross-org adapter is especially relevant for CTA scenarios involving multi-org strategies:

 - Connects two Salesforce orgs without middleware